flowsynx/plugin-compression-zip/src/README.md

 1. Add the Zip Compression plugin to your FlowSynx workflow.
 2. Set `Operation` to one of: `compress` or `decompress`.
-3. Provide values for `Data` (as string, PluginContext, or array of PluginContext) and optionally `FileName`.
+3. Provide values for `Data` (as string, PluginContext, or array of PluginContext).
 4. Use the plugin output downstream in your workflow for file management or data transfer.

 ---